Sandman035/Overture-Reprise/README.md

 Most of the design of the engine will relly on trying to make it as easy to use as possible, and many many hacks or overcomplicated designs will be implemented for this reason.
 This will mainly manifest in macro abuse, compiler abuse and many other fun ways to torture C purists.

-### Clustered Forward Renderer
+### Specialized Clustered Deffered PBR Renderer

-Using a clustered renderer a tone of lights can be rendered efficiently.
-The forward part of the renderer allows for easy custom shaders.
-Maybe a z pre-pass might be implemented to reduce overdraw but that is to be seen.
+Using a clustered renderer a tonne of lights can be rendered efficiently.
+Using a custom specialized deffered renderer can provide fast, quality visuals with the downside of loosing out on versitility.
+Although some sort of custom shader effects, materials, or object rendering support will be implemented.
+The renderer will follow the following outline: (as long as i don't change my mind again)

+Cluster Compute -> G Buffer Pass (with possible custom shader tag and support) -> Deffered shading -> Indirect lighting (AO, GI, reflections) -> Post processing -> UI

+More stages might be added or some might change but this is a general idea of the rendering process.
+Some other things that will get implemented is some sort of transparency support (most likely OIT), instanced rendering, etc.

 ## Dependencies